codexcandle/hydrasynth-web-controller/README.md

 # HYDRASYNTH WEB CONTROLLER

 ## overview
-https://www.ashunsoundmachines.com/hydrasynth-key

-This idea started as I found it difficult to view the small LCD display of the Hydrasynth.
+This idea started as I found it difficult to view the small LCD display of the Hydrasynth: https://www.ashunsoundmachines.com/hydrasynth-key

 Am starting with LARGE DISPLAY to choose device PATCH (PROGRAM + BANK).